DV

 What is the difference between DIVO and SPYI?

-DIVO (Amplify CWP Enhanced Dividend Income ETF) tracks Basket (Amplify Advanced Dividend Income ETF holdings) with a covered call approach, while SPYI (NEOS S&P 500 High Income ETF) tracks S&P 500 Index with an options approach.
+DIVO (Amplify CWP Enhanced Dividend Income ETF) is an ETF built around a derivative overlay strategy, while SPYI (NEOS S&P 500 High Income ETF) tracks S&P 500 Index with an options approach.
 They are issued by Amplify ETFs and NEOS respectively.

 Can I hold both DIVO and SPYI?